-The Appeals Office received 53 appeals on cases received by SMRT in fiscal year 2016.
+The Appeals Office received 31 appeals on cases received by SMRT in fiscal year 2017.
+This was a decrease from 53 in fiscal year 2016.

 There are four possible outcomes of appeals:

 - 1. Dismissed: the DHS Appeals Office dismissed the appeal.
 In most dismissals, additional information was received and the case was returned to SMRT for a determination. - 2.
 Affirm: The DHS Appeals Office conducted a fair hearing and agreed with the original SMRT denial. - 3.
 Overturned: The DHS Appeals Office conducted a fair hearing and disagreed with the original SMRT denial, resulting in a disability certification. - 4.
 Pending: The appeal was still pending as of the date the data was pulled.